Mass Communications BA (Hons)

 Course details

-The three degrees in this suite of programmes share the same structure in the first two years.
-In the third year you will choose one of the three degree strands, offering you an opportunity to specialise.
+The two degrees in this suite of programmes share the same structure in the first two years.
+In the third year you will choose one of the two degree strands.
+This structure allows you to develop the understanding and principles and then go on to specialise in a specific field.

 Upon completion you will be awarded with the named degree of the strand you completed.